BlaqueDevs/se-assignment-day-4-software-project-management-Mitchelle-Muhambi/README.md

 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
 Why Timely Delivery is Crucial in Software Project Management
 •	Meeting deadlines builds trust and ensures clients receive their product on time.
-•	Delays can lead to losing market opportunities or being outpaced by competitors.## 1.
-Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
-Why Timely Delivery is Crucial in Software Project Management
-•	Meeting deadlines builds trust and ensures clients receive their product on time.
 •	Delays can lead to losing market opportunities or being outpaced by competitors.
 •	Prolonged timelines increase labor and operational costs.
 •	Helps optimize team productivity and prevents burnout or resource bottlenecks.